 - We are committed to the world’s most forgotten.
 We are called to serve the most marginalized people on earth, to relieve suffering, to facilitate sustainable improvements, and to respect those in need as active participants in their own wellbeing.

 - We are stewards.
 We are managers, not owners, of the resources made available to us.
 We are efficient, effective, and transparent in our communications and relationships with our learners, partners, communities, and governments.

 - We are partners.
 We actively seek association and cooperation with other people and organizations that share similar values and mission.

 PARTNERSHIP FOR COMPASSION

-INMED’s Executive Officers and Board of Directors are pleased to partner with an ever growing number of students, healthcare professionals, universities, residency programs, healthcare facilities, and national health leaders – all intent on inspiring and equipping healthcare professionals to “Go and do likewise” in service of our world’s most forgotten.
+INMED’s Executive Officers and Board of Directors are pleased to partner with an ever growing number of learners, healthcare professionals, universities, residency programs, healthcare facilities, and national health leaders – all intent on inspiring and equipping healthcare professionals to “Go and do likewise” to benefit our world’s most forgotten.